k-Mixup Regularization for Deep Learning via Optimal Transport: Abstract

 \section{Abstract}

-Mixup is a popular regularization technique for training deep neural networks that can improve generalization and increase adversarial robustness.
+Mixup is a popular regularization technique for training deep neural networks that improves generalization and increases robustness to certain distribution shifts.
 It perturbs input training data in the direction of other randomly-chosen instances in the training set.
-To better leverage the structure of the data, we extend mixup to \emph{$k$-mixup} by perturbing $k$-batches of training points in the direction of other $k$-batches using displacement interpolation, interpolation under the Wasserstein metric.
-We demonstrate theoretically and in simulations that $k$-mixup preserves cluster and manifold structures, and we extend theory studying efficacy of standard mixup.
-Our empirical results show that training with $k$-mixup further improves generalization and robustness on benchmark datasets.
+To better leverage the structure of the data, we extend mixup in a simple, broadly applicable way to \emph{$k$-mixup}, which perturbs $k$-batches of training points in the direction of other $k$-batches.
+The perturbation is done with displacement interpolation, i.e.\ interpolation under the Wasserstein metric.
+We demonstrate theoretically and in simulations that $k$-mixup preserves cluster and manifold structures, and we extend theory studying the efficacy of standard mixup to the $k$-mixup case.
+Our empirical results show that training with $k$-mixup further improves generalization and robustness across several network architectures and benchmark datasets of differing modalities.
+For the wide variety of real datasets considered, the performance gains of $k$-mixup over standard mixup are similar to or larger than the gains of mixup itself over standard ERM after hyperparameter optimization.
+In several instances, in fact, $k$-mixup achieves gains in settings where standard mixup has negligible to zero improvement over ERM.